-- (1) This section applies if- - (a) an election participant is a registered political party or candidate; and - (b) the amount of a loan made to the participant is paid into the participant's State campaign account. - (2) A person must not pay an amount payable under the loan unless the person pays the amount from the election participant's State campaign account. - Maximum penalty-200 penalty units. - (3) If the election participant, or a person acting with the participant's authority, becomes aware an amount is a non-donation loan amount, the participant or person must ensure an amount equal to the non-donation loan amount is withdrawn from the participant's State campaign account within 5 business days after becoming aware. - Maximum penalty-200 penalty units. - (4) A person does not commit an offence against subsection (2) or (3) if the person has a reasonable excuse. - (5) In this section - amount payable, under a loan, includes- - (a) an amount of the principal or interest payable on the loan; and - (b) a fee, duty or other charge payable for the loan.
+- (1) This section applies if- - (a) an election participant is a registered political party or candidate; and - (b) the amount of a loan made to the participant is paid into the participant's State campaign account. - (2) A person must not pay an amount payable under the loan unless the person pays the amount from the election participant's State campaign account.

+(3) If the election participant, or a person acting with the participant's authority, becomes aware an amount is a non-donation loan amount, the participant or person must ensure an amount equal to the non-donation loan amount is withdrawn from the participant's State campaign account within 5 business days after becoming aware.

+- (4) A person does not commit an offence against subsection (2) or (3) if the person has a reasonable excuse. - (5) In this section-

+amount payable, under a loan, includes-

+- (a) an amount of the principal or interest payable on the loan; and - (b) a fee, duty or other charge payable for the loan.